Synchronization (alternating current)

 In an alternating current (AC) electric power system, synchronization is the process of matching the frequency, phase and voltage of a generator or other source to an electrical grid in order to transfer power.
 If two unconnected segments of a grid are to be connected to each other, they cannot safely exchange AC power until they are synchronized.

-A direct current (DC) generator can be connected to a power network simply by adjusting its open-circuit terminal voltage to match the network's voltage, by either adjusting its speed or its field excitation.
+A direct current (DC) generator can be connected to a power network simply by adjusting its open-circuit terminal voltage to match the network's voltage, by adjusting either its speed or its field excitation.
 The exact engine speed is not critical.
 However, an AC generator must additionally match its timing (frequency and phase) to the network voltage, which requires both speed and excitation to be systematically controlled for synchronization.
 This extra complexity was one of the arguments against AC operation during the war of currents in the 1880s.
 In modern grids, synchronization of generators is carried out by automatic systems.

 Conditions

-There are five conditions that must be met before the synchronization process takes place.
+There are five conditions that must be met to achieve synchronization.
 The source (generator or sub-network) must have equal root-mean-square voltage, frequency, phase sequence, phase angle, and waveform to that of the system to which it is being synchronized.

 Waveform and phase sequence are fixed by the construction of the generator and its connections to the system.
 During installation of a generator, careful checks are made to ensure the generator terminals and all control wiring is correct so that the order of phases (phase sequence) matches the system.
 Connecting a generator with the wrong phase sequence will result in large, possibly damaging, currents as the system voltages are opposite to those of the generator terminal voltages.

 The voltage, frequency and phase angle must be controlled each time a generator is to be connected to a grid.

 Generating units for connection to a power grid have an inherent droop speed control that allows them to share load proportional to their rating.
 Some generator units, especially in isolated systems, operate with isochronous frequency control, maintaining constant system frequency independent of load.

 Process

-The sequence of events is similar for manual or automatic synchronization.
-The generator is brought up to approximate synchronous speed by supplying more energy to its shaft - for example, opening the valves on a steam turbine, opening the gates on a hydraulic turbine, or increasing the fuel rack setting on a diesel engine.
+The sequence of events is similar for manual and automatic synchronization.
+The generator is brought up to approximate synchronous speed by supplying more energy to its shaft – for example, opening the valves of a steam turbine, opening the gates of a hydraulic turbine, or increasing the throttle setting of a diesel engine.
 The field of the generator is energized and the voltage at the terminals of the generator is observed and compared with the system.
 The voltage magnitude must be the same as the system voltage.

 If one machine is slightly out of phase it will pull into step with the others but, if the phase difference is large, there will be heavy cross-currents which can cause voltage fluctuations and, in extreme cases, damage to the machines.